rbisdorff/Digraph3/docSphinx/tutorial.rst

 Variable triangular modes (0.3, 0.5 or 0.7 of the span of the measure scale) for each objective result in different performance status for each decision action with respect to the three objectives.
 Action *a01* , for instance, will probably show *good* performances wrt the *economical*  and environmental aspects, and *weak* performances wrt the *societal* aspect.

 For testing purposes we provifde a special :py:class:`perfTabs.PartialPerformanceTableau` class for extracting a **partial performance tableau** from a given tableau instance.
-In the example blow, we construct the partial performance tableaux corresponding to each on of the three decision objectives:
+In the example blow, we construct the partial performance tableaux corresponding to each on of the three decision objectives.

     >>> from perfTabs import PartialPerformanceTableau
     >>> teco = PartialPerformanceTableau(t,criteriaSubset=\